tcardona/PSEG-Alexa-Project/Workshop/HelloWorld/README.md

 Add short MP3 audio clips to your output via SSML.

-Read the [documentation page](https://developer.amazon.com/public/solutions/alexa/alexa-skills-kit/docs/speech-synthesis-markup-language-ssml-reference#audio) on how to prepare and host MP3 audio clips in the required format.
-You can use a tool such as "ffmpeg" or "vlc" to down-sample your existing MP3 content.
-You can host the MP3s within the AWS S3 service.
-Simply create a bucket, upload your files, and set the files to be public, and note file properties which contain the public URL to the file.

 SSML markup tags can be interspersed directly within normal speech output text.

-You can test these within the **Voice Simulator** textbox, just above the Service Simulator textbox on the skill test page.
+You can test these within the **Voice Simulator** textbox, just above the Service Simulator textbox on the skill TEST page.

 Examples: